-Fees and costs may include GST and stamp duty where applicable.
-The amount of GST payable may be reduced in certain circumstances as a result of tax credits available to the Fund.
+All fees and costs include GST and stamp duty where applicable.
+The amount of GST payable may be reduced in certain circumstances because of tax credits available to the Fund.

 TAX DEDUCTIONS

 Where fees and costs are tax deductible to the Fund, members will indirectly receive the benefit of those tax deductions.